evgenyagantaev/button_clicker/current_task.md

 ### Part 1: Writing/Modifying Unit Tests

+- [ ] 1.
+Run all existing unit tests to check current system functionality
+    ```
+    pytest tests/
+    ```

+- [ ] 2.
+Create a new test file for CyclicPromptManager class
+    ```
+    tests/test_cyclic_prompt_manager.py
+    ```
+    - [ ] a.
+Test initialization with default values
+    - [ ] b.
+Test setting and getting the cyclic prompt
+    - [ ] c.
+Test clipboard operations (copy/paste)

+- [ ] 3.
+Modify ScreenSpyAgent tests to include new functionality
+    ```
+    tests/test_screen_spy_agent.py
+    ```
+    - [ ] a.
+Create tests for the new start sequence method
+    - [ ] b.
+Test the condition monitoring logic (detect "new chat" in Area 1)
+    - [ ] c.
+Test the inactivity detection in Area 2 (gray background for 2 minutes)
+    - [ ] d.
+Test the cyclic behavior by mocking the conditions

+- [ ] 4.
+Update GUI tests to include new UI elements
+    ```
+    tests/test_gui_integration.py
+    ```
+    - [ ] a.
+Test the new multi-line text input field
+    - [ ] b.
+Test saving and loading cyclic prompt from configuration
+    - [ ] c.
+Test integration with the agent system

 ### Part 2: Implementing Code Changes

+- [ ] 1.
+Create a new CyclicPromptManager class
+    ```
+    screen_spy_agent/cyclic_prompt_manager.py
+    ```
+    - [ ] a.
+Implement storage for the cyclic prompt
+    - [ ] b.
+Add clipboard integration (pyperclip or equivalent)
+    - [ ] c.
+Create method for executing the start sequence actions

+- [ ] 2.
+Update the ScreenSpyAgent class
+    ```
+    screen_spy_agent/screen_spy_agent.py
+    ```
+    - [ ] a.
+Add a new field for the CyclicPromptManager
+    - [ ] b.
+Modify the agent_loop method to check for restart conditions
+    - [ ] c.
+Implement the start sequence with specific clicks and pauses
+    - [ ] d.
+Add timer functionality to track inactivity in Area 2
+    - [ ] e.
+Add logic to detect empty/gray screen in Area 2

+- [ ] 3.
+Modify the AgentState class to include new state tracking
+    ```
+    screen_spy_agent/agent_state.py
+    ```
+    - [ ] a.
+Add timestamp tracking for inactivity detection
+    - [ ] b.
+Add state flags for the cyclic workflow

+- [ ] 4.
+Update the GUI Integration
+    ```
+    gui_integration.py
+    ```
+    - [ ] a.
+Add a multi-line text area for the cyclic prompt
+    - [ ] b.
+Update the layout to accommodate the new field
+    - [ ] c.
+Modify the save/load configuration methods to include the prompt
+    - [ ] d.
+Update the agent toggle function to use the new workflow

+- [ ] 5.
+Add functionality to detect gray background in Area 2
+    ```
+    screen_spy_agent/image_analyzer.py
+    ```
+    - [ ] a.
+Create a method to detect empty/gray screens
+    - [ ] b.
+Add parameter for tolerance/threshold of detection

 ### Part 3: Final Testing

+- [ ] 1.
+Run all unit tests to verify implementation
+    ```
+    pytest tests/
+    ```

+- [ ] 2.
+Test with real UI interaction
+    - [ ] a.
+Manual test of the full cycle with actual screen captures
+    - [ ] b.
+Verify the restart conditions work correctly
+    - [ ] c.
+Check that the UI updates properly during the cycle

 ## Implementation Summary

+The implementation adds a cyclic prompt feature to the Screen Spy Agent.
+Users will be able to enter a multi-line prompt in the GUI that will be automatically entered into the target application when the agent runs.
+The agent will follow a predefined sequence of clicks and pauses to start a new conversation, then monitor for either "new chat" appearance in Area 1 or 2 minutes of inactivity in Area 2 to restart the cycle.

+This feature enhances automation capabilities by allowing continuous processing of tasks without manual intervention.
+The implementation follows TDD methodology to ensure reliability and maintainability.